pnedunuri/docker-volume-vsphere/CONTRIBUTING.md

   - `GOVC_URL` same as `ESX IP`
   - `GOVC_USERNAME` & `GOVC_PASSWORD`: user credentials logging in to `ESX IP`

 - You **need** to set following environment variables to run swarm cluster related tests.
+You **need** to configure swarm cluster inorder to run swarm related testcase otherwise there will be a test failure.
   - `MANAGER1` - swarm cluster manager node IP
   - `WORKER1` & `WORKER2` - swarm cluster worker node IP